 Whether you're after single parking size, two-car or even the complete home package, the only boundaries you face are budget, security and common ground with your landlord.
 I'll take this opportunity to mention our rental house headquarters being not only affordable but having an attached single car garage that's motorcycle-friendly.
 The only sacrifice we made meant abandoning inner-city living for the suburban outskirts.

 Industrial features and safety protocols are also worthy of observation in that you might get lucky and find space in a machine shop.
 What a great place to rub elbows and talk wrenching where if you mention what you're up against, someone might just have what's needed to solve the problem!
 It's in this environment that you're most likely to have sprinkler systems and fire extinguishers in place but should that not be the case, solutions are out there.

 Personalizing your garage-for-rent is another feeler gauge to whether or not a longer lease is in order.
 For our home, I went to what others call "a lot of trouble" (it wasn't) to insulate and drywall an exposed side of my workspace.
 With one good friend on hand, it took all of thirty minutes, a six pack of snoopy juice and a good many laughs to make an otherwise vampire cave into a well lit and pleasantly maneuverable moto-zone complete with decorative posters and license plates of bikes past and present.
 Seriously ... when it comes to making your space yours, go for it!

 How Did You Go About Renting A Garage As A Motorcycle Workspace?

 Finding agreeable landlords isn't always easy.
 What tips do you have for our readers?
 How has putting your approach to practice paid off?
 Your input is invited.
-Post An Article!
+Leave a comment!